 “Everyone has a unique situation and needs,” she says, “but a huge part of the recovery process is having a social circle who supports your choice.”

-In other words, slip-ups are very common, especially if you’re not using NRT or don’t have a strong support system.
+Slip-ups are common, especially if you’re not using NRT or don’t have a strong support system.
 If you end up vaping again, try not to give yourself a hard time.

 - Remind yourself how far you’ve come.
 Whether that’s 1, 10, or 40 days without vaping, you’re still on the path to success.